RotaTouille: Rotation Equivariant Deep Learning for Contours: Experiments

 Before passing the contours to the model, they are centered at their mean and rescaled by dividing by the standard deviation of the magnitudes, as this showed to improve convergence of the complex-valued models.
 The image datasets are standardized using statistics computed on the training dataset.

-\paragraph{Multi-scale invariant features.} The choice of optimal kernel size in one-dimensional CNNs is not obvious.
-One approach is to build an ensemble of models having different kernel sizes to learn features at multiple scales.
-This is a viable option but requires a larger number of parameters increasing the computational cost.
-In the classification experiments, we found that extracting invariant features at different depths in the network resulted in better performance without increasing the number of learnable parameters.
-See \cref{fig:multi_scale_invariant_features} for more details.
+\paragraph{Multi-scale invariant features.}\looseness=-1 Choosing the optimal kernel size in 1D CNNs is not straightforward.
+One approach is to build an ensemble of models with different kernel sizes to capture features at multiple scales.
+While effective, this increases the number of parameters and computational cost.
+In our classification experiments, extracting invariant features at different network depths improved performance without adding learnable parameters. \Cref{fig:multi_scale_invariant_features} illustrates the structure of a convolutional block.

-\textbf{Contour re-centering.} Before every convolutional layer and global pooling layer, we re-center the contour channel-wise as this showed improvements in training stability and performance of our method.
+\paragraph{Contour re-centering} Before every convolutional layer and global pooling layer, we re-center the contour channel-wise as this showed improvements in training stability and performance of our method.
 This re-centering is an equivariant operation.

+\paragraph{Model architectures} For classification and regression, we use the ModReLU activation with strided local pooling and global pooling layers that aggregate via a learnable combination of mean and absolute-value maximum.
+These choices were guided by preliminary experiments on related datasets, which indicated robustness.
+The classification model has seven convolutional layers followed by a fully connected head, while the regression model uses four convolutional layers with a linear head.
+For the \texttt{RotatedMNIST} classification task, radial histogram features are concatenated with the invariant features from the global pooling layers before the classification head.
+The contour autoencoder has five convolutional layers in both encoder and decoder, including pooling and unpooling layers.
+Full architecture details are provided in \cref{sec:model_details}.

-\paragraph{Training, model selection and evaluation.} We use the Adam optimizer in all experiments and use $10\%$ of the training data for validation to choose the best model for evaluation on the separate test data.
+\paragraph{Training, model selection and evaluation.}\looseness=-1 We use the Adam optimizer in all experiments and use $10\%$ of the training data for validation to choose the best model for evaluation on the separate test data.
 For the classification tasks, the test data is randomly rotated to test the robustness of the candidate models.
 In this case, we also apply random rotation to augment the training data for the non-invariant baseline models to make the comparison fair.
 Each experiment is repeated ten times with different seeds, and we report mean test scores together with standard deviations.
 For more details on hyperparameter values for the different model and dataset combinations, see \cref{tab:training_details} in the appendix.